CorpGlory/grafana-plugin-cli/README.md

 Create Grafana plugins that suit your needs.

 No build configuration needed.
-Just run CLI commands and choose wether your plugin will be:
+Just run CLI commands and choose whether your plugin will be:
 - Panel / Datasource
 - TypeScript / JavaScript
+- AngularJS / React
+- CSS / SASS / No styles
 - ... etc

 Based upon grafana template webpack plugin https://github.com/CorpGlory/grafana-plugin-template-webpack.

-In future follow plugins and templates will be supported:
+In future following options are going to be supported:
 * SASS
 * React
 * MetricPanel